1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 |---|

-Market activity shows fascinating spikes that correspond with major collection dispersals and growing collector awareness.
+Market activity shows periodic spikes that correlate with collection dispersals and the growing recognition of early DCAM proofs as the scarce treasures they genuinely are.

 Market activity: 1952 Deep Cameo Quarter